 What is a Cash, AR and Expense Trend Analysis Dashboard?

 Expense and liquidity-related dashboards are considered operational dashboards and are often used by Executives and CFOs to perform trend and comparative analysis.
-Some of the key functionality in this type of report is that it dynamically displays the past 15 months of salaries, sales & marketing expenses, cash and receivables.
-It also shows the mont-over-month change in cash.
+A key functionality in this type of report will dynamically display the past 15 months of salaries, sales & marketing expenses, cash and receivables.
+It also shows the month-over-month change in cash.
 The charts makes it easy to follow the trends.
 At the bottom of the report, below the charts, there is a numerical data section.
-You find an example of this type of report below.
+You will find an example of this type of report below.

 Purpose of Expense and Liquidity Dashboard Reports